loighic/loighic.github.io/_pages/macro/pt2/inflation_2.md

-There is also sometimes a relationship between inflation and unemployment: as unemployment goes down, inflation goes up.
-Inflation may bother us sometimes, but unemployment can be a serious problem for the people who experience it and their families.
+In some circumstances, there is also a relationship between inflation and unemployment: as unemployment goes down, inflation goes up.
+Inflation may bother us sometimes, but unemployment can be a serious problem for the people who experience it and for their families.
 Hence, because of this trade-off with unemployment, the benefits caused by some inflation seem to outweigh the costs.

 ###### Moderate inflation: 4 -- 12%